Sadiya-Taj24/Supermarket-Sales-Analysis/README.md

 Certificate

-The SQL/Data Analytics course certificate is included as evidence of completed learning.
+The SQL course certificate is included as evidence of completed learning.

 Files Included